Airline Connections Demo/Tutorial

 Step 1.
 Review What’s Already Set Up

-Begin by selecting the Airline Connections demo from the Viridian dashboard.
+Begin by selecting the Airline Connections demo from the Cloud dashboard.
 This launches a pre-set configuration and opens the SQL browser window.

 The pre-set configuration includes the following elements: